DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/05-08 Initial Art Style Notes.md

 Here's a quick list of stuff that I like / dislike about his game's visuals:

 #### What I Like
-- His VFX are insane
+- His VFX are insane.
+They're not exactly what you would find in a PS1 game, but they still fit the aesthetic anyway.
 	- Ghost effect thing when he does his dash
 	- Sword trails
 	- Hit effects